kev1nramos/api-dai-smart-contract/README.md

 ---
 # Overview of the approach

-## > DAI Smart Contract Interacting Application / API
+## > DAI Smart Contract Interacting API

-This is an application / API that interacts with the DAI (a stablecoin on the Ethereum blockchain) smart contract and stores the latest transactions into a PostgreSQL database on a continuous basis (block per block).
+This is an API that interacts with the DAI (a stablecoin on the Ethereum blockchain) smart contract and stores the latest transactions into a PostgreSQL database on a continuous basis (block per block).
 The API exposes endpoints to retrieve transaction and balance data from the database.

 ## > Tech Stack